OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    basic info only (version and # of buses in system), all scan, read and write operations performed internally.

- * OEMHLP$ driver (loader IS this driver) use much less memory in 1st Mb.
+ * OEMHLP$ driver in OS/2 (loader IS this driver) use much less memory in 1st Mb.

    Min. system requirements: 80486DX, 24Mb of memory (first 16 is reserved for OS/2 boot).
+Multithreading mode requires PPro at least, because of APIC timer utilization.

    Small article on russian is available on RU/2, you can try to google translate it (at least half of text will be readable ;)